 With the debt avalanche method, you’ll start with your highest interest loan.
-You focus on putting extra payments toward that loan first, then once it’s paid off, you focus extra efforts on your next highest interest loan.
+You focus on putting extra payments toward that loan first, then once it’s paid off, you focus extra payments on your next-highest-interest loan.

 The debt snowball method starts with your loan with the lowest balance.
-You put extra toward that loan, and once it’s paid off, you focus extra efforts on your loan with the next-lowest balance.
+You put extra toward that loan, and once it’s paid off, you focus on your loan with the next-lowest balance.

 If you’re motivated by math, you might find that the slight savings of the debt avalanche appeals to you.
 If you’re motivated by quick wins, the accomplishments you’ll experience early on with the debt snowball will get you through those tough first months.

 While there are several types of budgets to help you allocate your money, there’s one that stands out above the rest when you’re trying to pay off student loans faster: the zero-based budget.

 The zero-based budget model allows you to prioritize your expenses.
 Using your income, you’ll go down your list of expenses, “paying” all of them until you’re at zero.